 Matyas did well, not in the least by establishing a large standing army paid for by the nobility, which kept the Ottomans at bay.
 Except that he didn’t produce a legitimate heir, so on his death in 1490 the nobles elected a more pliable king, one that would reduce their taxes, and allow them to further squeeze the peasantry.
 With the predictable effect of a peasant revolt, and a further withering of the standing army because of limited funds.
 Which opened the door for the Ottomans to invade once more, this time much more successfully.
 In the Battle of Mohacs of 1526 the Hungarian army was completely wiped out, including its royals, its noblemen and its commanders.

-What was left of Hungary became, briefly, communist, and then a Kingdom again – without a King, but with a caretaker regent, Admiral Miklos Horthy.
-(Which prompted US president Roosevelt to ask: so Hungary I a Kingdom, but without a King, run by an Admiral without a navy?).
+What was left of Hungary became, briefly, communist, at the hands of Bela Kun in 1919, and then a Kingdom again – without a King, but with a caretaker regent, Admiral Miklos Horthy.
+(Which prompted US president Roosevelt to ask: so Hungary is a Kingdom without a King, run by an Admiral without a navy?).
 Resentment over lost territory and an increasing shift to the nationalist right, accompanied by anti-Semitism, drove Hungary inevitably into the Axis-side of WW II, once again losing, and once again losing Transylvania (which, with Nazi-help, had been wrested from Romania for a while).

 From there history is common-knowledge, I guess.
 The Russians won the war on the eastern side of Europe, installed their puppet-governments in once again joined Czechoslovakia and in Hungary – and to make sure, aggressively suppressed any attempts to liberalise away from Soviet control, in 1956 in Hungary and in 1968 in Czechoslovakia.
 But the Soviet Union, perhaps the last empire to control large swaths of Europe, also disintegrated and collapsed, and its vasal states became independent republics in the centre of Europe.
 One more, actually, in 1993, when the Czechs and the Slovaks amiably parted ways and Czechoslovakia split up in the Czech Republic and Slovakia.
 Like it has almost always been.